orgua/shepherd_v2_planning/10_concept_testbed.rst

     - `cfaed IT-Admin <https://cfaed.tu-dresden.de/it-support>`_
     - WIFI interference und network capability undocumented online
 - Answer to inquiry, from IT / ZIH
-    - we could use right side of nw-sockets (currently mostly unpatched) -> TODO: talk with the leaders of groups
+    - we could use right side of nw-sockets (currently mostly unpatched) -> TODO: talk with the leaders of groups that occupy offices
     - vLAN and DHCP from ZIH
     - we could use the server-room in BAR
     - ZIH offers more powerful vServers than listed on website
     - distribution plan shows that patch-cables of the floor all end in the same patch-room (BAR II65 S2/S3)
         - if switches do not meet our standards we can provide our own, needs to be a supported cisco model
+        - if even that does not suffice it will get a lot harder -> bringing new cable / devices into the wall is a structural change with a whole book of needed permissions
-    - if LAN-Sockets do not suffice, we can use a switch (cisco) in offices
+    - if LAN-Sockets do not suffice, we can use a (cisco-)switch locally in offices
-    - unix-nodes should host fusion-inventory (to scan for vulnaribilities)
+    - unix-nodes should host fusion-inventory (to scan for vulnerabilities)
     - hardware > 150 € needs to be in inventory (sticker & database listing)
     - vServer gets monitored / managed with Centreon
     - passwords and access-data should be managed with "TeamPass" -> password manager for groups